gclancy121/message-board-api/README.md

 A waifu collecting API that my message board will use - users must be logged in to see waifus, and they can post new ones if they are logged in.

 --- User Endpoints ---
+IMPORTANT: No user data is created by default - you must create your own with the correct information.
 [POST] - /auth/register: Allows a user to add their credentials to a database, allowing them to log in and access the waifus.
 Payload must look like this: {username: "username", password: "password"}.
 Will throw error messages if any part of the payload is incorrect.

 [POST] - /auth/login: Allows a user to log in, responds with a token and a login message.
 Payload must look like this: {username: "username", password: "password"}.
 Will throw error messages if any part of the payload is incorrect.